-Much of my practice involves cross-border transactions for health care and life sciences companies, including contract research organizations (CROs).
-I work with numerous international corporations, including many Belgian companies, on complex mergers, acquisitions, joint ventures and corporate restructuring and reorganizations.
-I also represent clients with respect to complex contract and corporate disputes.
+My practice also involves cross-border transactions for multinational companies.
+I work with numerous international corporations, including many Belgian companies, on complex mergers, acquisitions, joint ventures, corporate restructures and reorganizations.
+I also counsel clients with respect to complex contract and corporate disputes.

-I have a deep understanding of the distinct business models within the health care and life sciences industries, which allows me to tailor my approach to accommodate individual client’s needs and preferences.
+I have a deep understanding and knowledge of, among others, the health care and life sciences industries, including contract research organizations (CROs), which I use to tailor my work to individual client’s needs and preferences.

-Law360 | July 17, 2017
+Law360 | July 16, 2017

 The article focuses on the arrival of M&A and corporate transactions partners John Erwin Brian Brown, Angie Cottrell and Isabelle de Smedt, and paralegal Patricia Harris as well as the firm’s Raleigh office.

 American Lawyer | July 09, 2017

 The following coverage is about the arrival of M&A and corporate transactions partners John Erwin, Brian Brown, Angie Cottrell and Isabelle De Smedt to Nixon Peabody’s new Raleigh, North Carolina office.

 Sanctions/Foreign Corrupt Practices Alert | 02.01.18

-Foreign Corrupt Practices Act Alert | 11.30.17
+Foreign Corrupt Practices Act Alert | 11.29.17